1992 Windsor Castle fire: Early stages

-The fire began in the Queen's Private Chapel at 11:15am when a curtain was ignited by a spotlight pressed up against it.
-Agents of the Royal Household were in the chapel at the time inspecting works of art.
-A fire alarm went off in the watch room of the castle fire brigade, manned by the Chief Fire Officer, Marshall Smith.
-The fire's location was shown by a light on a grid-map of the castle.
-Initially, the Brunswick Tower was lit up, but lights soon began to flash indicating that the fire had spread quickly to neighbouring rooms.
+The fire began at 11:15 am when a spotlight, in the Queen's Private Chapel, was pressing against a curtain which caused a fire.
+Members of the Royal Household were in the chapel at the time inspecting works of art.
+A fire alarm sounded in the watch room of the castle's fire brigade, manned by the Chief Fire Officer, Marshall Smith.
+The fire's location was indicated by a light on the brigade's grid‑map of the castle.
+The Brunswick Tower was initially illuminated, but additional lights soon began to flash, showing that the fire had spread rapidly to neighbouring rooms.

-A major part of the State Apartments was soon ablaze.
-Building contractors working in a nearby room attempted to tackle the blaze with fire extinguishers.
-The 30 ft curtains eventually dropped to the floor and continued to burn, while those present hurriedly began removing paintings from the chapel, until the intense heat and raining embers forced them to leave at 11:32am.
+A major section of the State Apartments was soon ablaze.
+Building contractors working nearby attempted to tackle the fire with extinguishers.
+The 30 ft curtains eventually fell to the floor and continued to burn, while those present removed paintings from the chapel until the heat and falling embers forced them to withdraw at 11:32 am.

-At 11:36am, Smith pressed a switch to alert the control room at Reading fire station.
-He then activated the castle's public fire alarm and telephoned the Royal Berkshire Fire and Rescue Service on a direct line, giving the message, "Windsor Castle here; we have got a fire in the Private Chapel.
+At 11:36 am, Smith activated a switch to alert the control room at Reading fire station.
+He then triggered the castle's public fire alarm and telephoned the Royal Berkshire Fire and Rescue Service on a direct line, stating, "Windsor Castle here; we have got a fire in the Private Chapel.
 Come to the Quadrangle as arranged".
-The castle still had its own twenty-person fire brigade, of whom six were full-time.
-Equipped with a Land Rover and pump tender, they were based in stables two miles south of the castle, and arrived on the scene at 11:41am.
-Appliances from the Fire and Rescue Service arrived at 11:44am.
-By 11:56am, 17 pumping appliances had been ordered.
-An operation to save furniture and works of art involving castle staff, building contractors and one of the Queen's sons, Prince Andrew, had commenced in rooms adjacent to the fire.
+The castle maintained its own 20‑person fire brigade, including six full‑time staff.
+Equipped with a Land Rover and pump tender, they were based in stables two miles south of the castle and arrived at 11:41 am.
+Appliances from the Fire and Rescue Service reached the scene at 11:44 am.
+By 11:56 am, 17 pumping appliances had been ordered.
+An operation to remove furniture and works of art, involving castle staff, building contractors, and Prince Andrew, had commenced in rooms adjacent to the fire.